sebgoa/cloudstack-books/en/book.markdown

 ------------------

-To get started with Whirr you need to setup the credentials and endpoint of your PRODUCT based cloud that you will be using.
+To get started with Whirr you need to setup the credentials and endpoint of your CloudStack based cloud that you will be using.
 Edit the *\~/.whirr/credentials* file to include a PROVIDER, IDENTITY, CREDENTIAL and ENDPOINT.
 The PROVIDER needs to be set to *cloudstack*, the IDENTITY is your API key, the CREDENTIAL is your secret key and the ENDPPOINT is